For lightweight hikers, who go long distances with minimal equipment, a Classic may be a good choice for a “survival” knife.

 Outdoors, depending on the terrain and activity, I may take several different knives that are used for special tasks.
-As an overall survival and big game hunting knife, I use a Cold Steel SRK or a Bark River Bushcrafter or Aurora.
+As an overall survival and big game hunting knife, I used a Cold Steel SRK for almost 20 years.

 For upland and small game hunting and cleaning fish; camp chores such as whittling wiener sticks, spreading peanut butter, peeling potatoes and chopping onions, and other mundane tasks, I generally carry a Mora-style knife.

 For everyday carry, either in my pocket or a belt pouch, I prefer a thin, two-layer thickness knife with multiple tools, such as a Swiss Army Tinker.

 Occasionally, I’ll take along a multi-tool.
 My favorite over the last ten years has proven to be the Leatherman Wave.

 When it comes to weight, the Classic is the lightweight champ, tipping the postal scales at one ounce.
 The Swiss Army Tinker weighs 2.5 ounces; a Frost Mora also weighs about 2.5 ounces (5 ounces with the six feet of duct tape wrapped around the sheath) and the SRK is 8 ounces, with 2.5 ounces of duct tape on the sheath.
 I also regularly carry the Ambush Tundra, Bark River Bravo LT 1.25, L.T.
 Wright Genesis and Battle Horse Knives Feather Stick.